Learning From Software Failures: A Case Study at a National Space Research Center: Discussion and Future Work

-Third, automation tools may offer a promising avenue to reduce the burden of capturing and retrieving failure knowledge.
+Second, automation tools may reduce the burden of capturing and retrieving failure knowledge.
 There are existing tools to help manage incidents~\cite{FireHydrantIncidentManagement, PagerDutyRealTimeOperations}, but they are limited help for leveraging lessons learned.
-Recent works have explored using LLMs to synthesize incident data, from various sources such as public reports~\cite{anandayuvaraj2024fail} and logs~\cite{ahmedRecommendingRootCauseMitigation2023a} into postmortem reports, and to apply them to understand~\cite{jinAssessSummarizeImprove2023}, conduct root cause analysis~\cite{zhangAutomatedRootCausing2024}, and suggest mitigation~\cite{ahmedRecommendingRootCauseMitigation2023a} for incidents.
-Combining such automated reports, with Retrieval-Augmented Generation (RAG)~\cite{lewisRetrievalaugmentedGenerationKnowledgeintensive2020} techniques may also enable engineers to easily leverage failure data and lessons.
+Recent works have explored using LLMs to synthesize incident data into reports~\cite{anandayuvaraj2024fail, jinAssessSummarizeImprove2023}.
+Combining such automated reports with Retrieval-Augmented Generation (RAG)~\cite{lewisRetrievalaugmentedGenerationKnowledgeintensive2020}, or other Generative Artificial Intelligence (GenAI)~\cite{alaviKnowledgeManagementPerspective2024} techniques, may also enable engineers to easily leverage organizational knowledge on failure data~\cite{ahmedRecommendingRootCauseMitigation2023a} and lessons.
 For example, this could enable a failure-aware chatbot to provide engineers with targeted, context-sensitive advice grounded in past failures.
 However, as our findings highlight, existing tools such as wikis and questionnaires are often underutilized, suggesting that automation efforts must integrate seamlessly into developers’ existing workflows to encourage adoption.